 My PCOS Diva journey began when I picked up Kathleen DesMaisons’, Ph.D. book, “Potatoes Not Prozac” over 12 years ago.
 It was my pivotal “AHA” moment.
 I was in a state of crisis – my sugar and carbohydrate cravings were spiraling out of control.
 I wondered why I was in control of so many areas of my life, but yet I had no control over sugar and simple carbohydrate cravings.
-In her book, Kathleen DesMaisons outlines, “7 Steps to Cure your Sugar Dependency”.
+In her book, Kathleen DesMaisons outlines, “7 Steps to Cure your Sugar Dependency.”
 The first step is to have breakfast with protein every day.
 I was never a big breakfast person.
-Most of the time I just had a cup of coffee and if I did eat something, it was usually a bagel or muffin with coffee.
-No protein there!
-Well maybe I would put cream cheese on my bagel.
+Most of the time I just had a cup of coffee, and if I did eat something, it was usually a bagel or muffin with coffee- no protein there!
+Well, maybe I would put cream cheese on my bagel.
 But you can hardly call cream cheese a protein source.
 Dr. DesMaisons recommended drinking a shake for breakfast for those who didn’t like breakfast in the morning.
 She provided her recipe for “George’s Shake” in the book.
-(She now sells a George’s Shake powder that is soy based – you don’t want to use it – see my post about soy for an explanation) I started making a variatiton of the this shake and experimented with different protein powders.
+(She now sells a George’s Shake powder that is soy based – you don’t want to use it – see my post about soy for an explanation).
+I started making a variation of the this shake and experimented with different protein powders.
 This shake was the beginning of my journey back to health.
-The added protein in the morning made a huge difference in my energy levels and mood and I slowly began to gain control over my cravings.
+The added protein in the morning made a huge difference in my energy levels and mood, and I slowly began to gain control over my cravings.
 Really, it was my first step toward controlling my PCOS naturally.

 I wanted to find a protein powder that I felt confident recommending – something organic, that tastes good, is high in protein and low in carbs and sugar and won’t break the bank.
 I have taste-tested many different powders and finally found a product that I am excited to share with you.